CMPUT301F19T08/AliMama/doc/Product Backlog.md

 - An Edit Text view for Username
 - An Edit Text view for password
 - a button with Text "Register" and a button with Text "Log In"
+- After pressing Login Button and detected that participant entered wrong password, text should be displayed under password Edit Text in red that saying "Invalid password, please try again".

 ## Participant View/Edit/Add A MoodEvent Screen ![#f03c15](https://placehold.it/15/f03c15/000000?text=+)